department-of-veterans-affairs/va.gov-team/teams/cross-team-initiatives/mobile-month/research/conversation-guide.md

 - How do they interact with the form? https://www.va.gov/education/apply-for-education-benefits/application/1990/applicant/information

-## Third Task: Facility Locator - X minutes
+## Third Task: Facility Locator - 10 minutes

 - Now let's say you need to get a COVID test and heard they run these at VA urgent care facilities.
 How would you find an urgent care facility close to you?